ameba23/lowtechnetwork/docs/tech_open_source.md

 * [riseup.net](http://mail.riseup.net) (us)
 * [mtmedia.org](http://mtmedia.org) (de)

+### Public inboxes for one-time use email addresses

+[mailinator.com](https://www.mailinator.com) offers 'public' (no password) email accounts which are very useful for if you need to register via email for a site that you do not trust or do not want to give your personal email address to.
+They also offer SMS inboxes.

 ## graphics

 * [gimp](http://www.gimp.org/) -the GNU image manipulation program - a gui graphics editor (like adobe photoshop)